uol-feps-soc-comp2913-2324s2-classroom/team-project-team-24/README.md

 - Whenever you do cypress testing, to use `cy.login()`, just include it in the `beforeEach` portion of your tests, see `uploadTrail.cy.js` for reference
 - Test GPX and dummy files are included in `cypress/fixtures`
 - refer to https://docs.cypress.io/api/table-of-contents for helpful commands in cypress

+## The backend with pytest (Unit Testing)
+1. Activate the virtual environment setup earlier in the installation instructions
+2. Run `cd backend`
+3. Run `pytest` and all the tests should show
+4. A green `.` means the test passed, a red `F` means the test failed.